 |Educational services; state, local, and private||96,760|

 Most training and development managers work full time during regular business hours, and some must travel for work.
-However, training and development managers work more overtime hours than the average worker; about half worked more than 40 hours per week in 2014.
+However, training and development managers work more overtime hours than the average worker; about half work more than 40 hours per week.

-Employment of training and development managers is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of training and development managers is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.
 In many occupations, employees are required to take continuing education and skill development courses throughout their careers, creating demand for workers who develop and provide training materials.

 Innovations in training methods and learning technology are expected to continue throughout the next decade, particularly for organizations with remote workers.
 Organizations increasingly use social media, visual simulations, mobile learning, and social networks in their training programs.
 As social media and collaborative learning become more common, training and development managers will need to modify training programs, allocate budgets, and integrate these features into training programs and curricula.